-AJWS works in six countries in Asia to promote human rights and end poverty.
+AJWS works in eight countries in Asia to promote human rights and end poverty.
 From ending the practice of child marriage in India to protecting the rights of migrant workers on the border of Burma and Thailand, we support people who are on the frontlines of social change.

 AJWS focuses on two key issues in Burma: promoting fundamental civil and political rights, particularly for ethnic minorities and women, and protecting Burmese farmers’ access to land, food and water resources that are being exploited by the construction of hydro-electric dams and mining projects.